Biomeguy/Extremes-were-for-Luanti/README.md

 # BioAkra
+A subgame designed to show how Minetest can be better than Minecraft.
-Edited games, mods, plus my game called BioAkra, a new blaze for MineClone2 and a texturepack.
+Plus edited games, mods, two new blaze models for MineClone2, and a texturepack.

 Credits to the minetest community.